Readri205/MS2_Project/README.md

           * view the carousel images just beneath the header;
           * scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;
         * **A frequent visitor** may want to go straight to the 'Country' search function<sup id="a2">[2](#f2)</sup>;
+          * Scroll down the Home page to reach the 'Search Function';

             ![alt text](https://readri205.github.io/MS2_Project/assets/images/userstories/search310025.jpg "Search Bottom of Home Page")

-          * search the details for a specific country from the dropdown menu;
+          * search the details for a specific country from the dropdown menu (the site is easy and intuitive to use for a frequent visitor);
           * read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
           * see the data points on the line graphs or pie charts possible with a mouse hover on desktop/laptop, or touch screen on a mobile device.
           * search for another country and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;